15 Books Every Recent College Grad Needs on Their Shelf

 Graduating from college is an exciting time full of adventures, new opportunities and… uncertainty.
 While you’re celebrating your major accomplishment and partying with your friends and loved ones, figuring out the future can be nerve wracking.
 Whether you’re graduating this year, are a recent grad or want some fresh advice, these 15 uplifting books will serve as incredible guides for the real world.

-by Marina Keegan ($18): Marina Keegan graduated from Yale in 2012 and had a job waiting for her at The New Yorker.
+1. The Opposite of Lonelinessby Marina Keegan ($18): Marina Keegan graduated from Yale in 2012 and had a job waiting for her at The New Yorker.
 Five days after graduation, Marina died in a car accident.
 This book is a powerful collection of the essays she left behind.

 2. Now What?! by Ari King ($14): Author Ari King shares conversations with recent graduates and some not-so-recent grads, like Olympic medalist Kathy Keeler and novelist Daniel Handler.
 The conversations are honest and relatable, no matter what stage of “figuring it all out” you’re in.

 3. Lean in for Graduates by Sheryl Sandberg ($18): Entering the workforce brings new challenges, and Sheryl Sandberg wants to help guide recent grads through them.
 This book is filled with advice from experts on interviewing, resume building and even salary negotiating.

 4.Welcome to the Real World by Lauren Berger ($14): In Welcome to the Real World, Lauren Berger talks about excelling in your dream career.
 Berger acts like a big sister and details meaningful advice about real world experiences.
 This book is perfect for those who are new to navigating the workforce.